litvinen/HLIBCov/README.md

 4. To solve a series of problems to see how the MLE depends on the H-matrix accuracy (used in the adaptive rank arithmetics).

 Where are the data?
-See please file data.tar.gz.
+See please files data.tar.gz.
 It contains 10 measurements of size 2000; 10 replicates of size 4000; ..., 10 replicates of size 128000;
+See also moisture_data.zip.
+It contains the moisture data sets.

 How to generate the data?